nbovee/movie-runoff/RULES.md

 - Must be a video available in digital format.
 Be cautious of old releases or festival releases.
 - No restrictions on genre, language, year of release, country of origin, director, rating, runtime, or other attributes.
-- A movie is defined as a single continuous video, regardless of whether it is a theatrical release, a streaming release, or a physical release.
+- A movie is a single continuous video, regardless of whether it was originally a theatrical release, a streaming release, or a physical release.
 - Amateur films and fanworks that are released on services such as youtube, vimeo, etc. are eligible.
-  - Kickassia is a movie, Emesis Blue is a movie, etc.
+[Kickassia](https://www.youtube.com/watch?v=NJuz70OHrxE) is a movie, [Emesis Blue](https://www.youtube.com/watch?v=V0ODG8bFme0) is a movie, etc.
-- Compilations of shorts are not movies unless they tell a continuous story. (e.g. The ABCs of Death & Parkour Civilization are movies, but Tiktok Compilations are not)
+- Compilations of shorts are not movies unless they tell a continuous story. (e.g. [Phantasm: Ravager](https://www.imdb.com/title/tt3627704/) & [Parkour Civilization](https://www.youtube.com/watch?v=2pFwQiwRbcg) are movies, but assorted Tiktok Compilations are not)
 - Sporting events are probably not movies, but we could be convinced otherwise.

 ### TV Show Clause